ngs-course/ngs-course.github.io/Course_Materials/association_studies/tutorial/association_studies.md

 ================================================================================

 1. Use [tabix] to download data from __remote__ VCF files.
-1. Use [PLINK] for converting VCF files to PED and MAP format.
+1. Use [VCFtools] for converting VCF files to PED and MAP format.
 1. Use [PLINK] to perform association studies.

 Use [R] for data handling and transformation.